magento/devdocs/src/guides/v2.3/extension-dev-guide/message-queues/async-message-queue-config-files.md

 More information can be found in [Configure message queues]({{ page.baseurl }}/extension-dev-guide/message-queues/config-mq.html).

 Asynchronous and Bulk APIs are built on top of the usual REST API and use the Magento Message Queue Framework for processing messages.
-To easy development efforts, the Asynchronous API pre-generates the following configuration files:
+To ease development efforts, the Asynchronous API pre-generates the following configuration files:

 *  communication.xml
 *  queue_publisher.xml